Gear GuideBy Multiday Running Editorial TeamUpdated May 12, 2026

 How We Evaluated

-We tested headlamps across four criteria critical for 24-hour and multiday events: sustained brightness over 6+ hours, battery life on medium settings, comfort during prolonged wear, and reliability in rain and sweat.
+We evaluated headlamps across four criteria critical for 24-hour and multiday events: sustained usable brightness, medium-setting battery life, comfort during prolonged wear, and reliability in rain and sweat.
+This guide combines published specs, independent reviews, and ultrarunning use-case analysis rather than lab testing every lamp.

 #1 — Petzl Nao RL